 Make a lip-smacking smoothie

 Fresh fruit and crushed ice.
-There’s nothing like a smoothie to soothe on a sweltering day.
-Enjoy stress-free smoothie making with a Nutribullet.
+There’s nothing like a smoothie to refresh you on a sweltering day.
+Enjoy stress-free smoothie making with the NutriBullet Pro 900.
 Chuck in a few ice cubes, fresh fruit and mint and let the blender do its magic.

 4 quick fixes to keep cool